Visiting Libya – One Of The Least Visited Countries

 The Bumpy Journey to Libya

-There were no tourist visas offered, the only option was to obtain a business visa.
+There were no tourist visas offered at the time we visited; the only option was to obtain a business visa.
 To make it even harder, we found out that some of the visas (Yemen and Afghanistan) in our passports might be a problem for clearing immigration.

 We decided to come back to Libya on our new passports.
 But, in order to receive the visa, you must first get an invitation letter issued by the Ministry of Foreign Affairs in Libya.